-Environmental or Social Parameter Legislation/Regulations/ International Conventions Regulatory Agency Relevance to Project Penalties in respect of activities that will emit substances or energy causing or likely to cause air pollution.
-Any conditions specified in the licence must be complied with. licence.
+Environmental or Social Parameter Legislation/Regulations/ International Conventions Regulatory Agency Relevance to Project Penalties Tullow must apply to the Authority for a licence in respect of activities that will emit substances or energy causing or likely to cause air pollution.
+Any conditions specified in the licence must be complied with.
+Cancellation of licence.
 The Public Health Act, Cap.
 242 The Local Government Act, Cap.
 265 The Public Health and Sanitation Ministry The Local Government Ministry Tullow must comply with any rules the Minister may make as to the safe discharge of any liquid or other material prone to cause offensive smells.
 Tullow must also abide by any conditions the Minister may lay down, under which an activity producing smoke, fumes, chemicals, gases or dust that may cause a danger to people in the vicinity, may carry out its business.
 A licence may be cancelled or denied if the method adopted or proposed to prevent noxious or offensive vapours, gases or smells arising from the activity are not effective.
 Deliberately fouling the air is a misdemeanour under the Penal Code, Cap.
 63 and the offender is liable to imprisonment for up to one year.
 The Environmental Management Co-ordination (Fossil Fuel Emission Control) Regulations, 2006 The National Environment Management Authority Internal combustion engines are subject to inspection and must pass tests to show that they comply with the standards and requirements for the control of air pollution or contamination.
 It is an offence to operate an internal combustion engine which emits smoke or other pollutant in excess of the emission standards.
 Tullow must ensure that power generators and associated machinery and vehicles do not emit toxic carbon gases and particulates matter.
 The polluter must bear the cost of clearing the pollution generated through fuel emission.
 It is an offence to contravene these Regulations, and the offender, if convicted, is liable to a maximum fine of three hundred and fifty thousand shillings or to imprisonment for a term not exceeding eighteen months, or to both.
-The Environmental (Impact Assessment and Audit) Regulations, 2003 The National Environment Management Authority The Environmental Impact Assessment project study report must include the potential environmental impacts of the project on the ambient quality of the air, and the mitigation measures to be taken during and after the implementation of the project.
-The views of the The offender is liable on conviction to imprisonment for a term not exceeding two years or to a fine of not more than two
+The Environmental (Impact Assessment and Audit) Regulations, 2003 The National Environment Management Authority The Environmental Impact Assessment project study report must include the potential environmental impacts of the project on the ambient quality of the air, and the mitigation The offender is liable on conviction to imprisonment for a term not exceeding